 6. Extremely dog friendly – they’re welcome in most bars, cafes, some shops and allowed off-leash in parks and public areas during the year.

-2. The perceived rudeness of the Dutch is regarded by them as merely being ‘blunt’, or calling ‘a spade a spade’.
-Anywhere else it would be regarded as plain rude.
-I attribute this behaviour to the weather, but my Dutch friends disagree, shrug their shoulders and admit they could well be the rudest people in Europe.
-Dutch people in general are not courteous, do not smile and for them to engage in frivolous activity tantamount to complete decadence.
-There are, however, some wonderful Dutch people who are the exception to this rule.
+2. The perceived rudeness of the Dutch – seen by the Dutch as being ‘blunt’, or calling ‘a spade a spade’.
+I have experienced bluntness here that anywhere else would be considered breathtakingly rude.
+I attribute this behaviour to the weather (months smothered under a blanket of gray), but my Dutch friends disagree, shrug their shoulders and admit they could well be the rudest people in Europe.
+The Dutch in general are not courteous, or thoughtful, or interested, do not smile and for them to engage in frivolous activity tantamount to complete decadence.
+There are, however, wonderful Dutch people who are the exception to this rule, and are apologetic for the behavior of their less polite nationals.

 4. Lack of customer service – the words, ‘It is not possible’ accompanied by an almost Gallic shrug and air of complete indifference is commonplace and a national mantra.
 Customer service is not regarded as a priority, although in the present economic climate things are changing.

 5. This is connected to point 4 – it takes forever to get anything done.
-A twelve week wait for internet connection during the summer months is common.
+A twelve-week wait for Internet connection during the summer months is common.
 The Dutch do not rush, ever.
-Go with the flow, it’s the only way.
+Go with the flow, it’s the only way to remain sane.

 In these days of global warming we figure if we stay here long enough the weather, and therefore the attitude of the Dutch, may improve, and the Netherlands will be the perfect place to live.